dstroot/blog-next/_posts/2014-06-29-coreos-thousands-of-machines-and-millions-of-docker-containers-no-hypervisor-needed.md

   - CoreOS also has the tenant of **automatically** updating itself.
 This avoids the issue of inconsistent state from machine to machine within a large cluster.
 Conceptually this is roughly like a self-updating hypervisor.
   - Each machine has to acquire and hold a reboot lock before it is allowed to reboot.
 The reboot lock is held until the machine releases it after a successful update.
 The number of machines allowed to reboot simultaneously is configurable.
 The main goal to allow for an update to be applied to a fleet quickly, without impacting capacity for the services running on the cluster.

-#### Next, we have the concept that the fleet of machines is simply a single pool of compute resources.
+#### Next, we have the concept that the fleet of machines is simply a single pool of compute resources

 - You treat your CoreOS cluster as if it has a single, shared init system - one giant systemd if you will.
 - Instead of running a service on a specific machine, services are submitted to the cluster via the cluster manager, fleetctl, which decides where they should run.